-In this post I want to share with you 4 ways to use effective ‘call-to-actions’ in your blog posts.
+In this post, I want to share with you 4 ways to use effective call-to-actions in your blog posts.

-I want to look at using effective call to actions to encourage visitors to do four things on your blog:
+Today I want to primarily look at using powerful call-to-actions to encourage visitors to do four things on your blog:

 - To engage with your content and readership.

-- To explore other content on your blog
+- To explore other content on your blog.

 - To subscribe to your blog newsletter.